-After pulling into a parking spot (parking and admission are free by the way!), you’ll see the pumpkins first, arranged in cute clumps with festive decor that is great for photos.
+After pulling into a parking spot, you’ll see the pumpkins first, arranged in cute clumps with festive decor that is great for photos.

 The pumpkins are arranged in little patches, which is great as it gives you plenty of photo opportunities.

 There are also great photo shoot areas that are specifically for photos.

 In this area, you also have a face painting station, food area, and cute fall/farm-themed decor.

 If you’d like to purchase a pumpkin, you can easily do so at the little Farmer’s Market area.
 They also sell other local goods that fall into the fall theme (pun intended).

 Naturally, the corn maze takes up a large portion of the farm.
 It’s 2 acres and definitely feels quite large (or maybe it seemed that way getting lost in its twists and turns!).

 It took us about 15 minutes to get out, so I’d say it was a successful maze!
 We definitely had to back track and try different paths.
 And the corn is plenty tall enough (8-9 feet tall) to keep you from looking over it for a short cut!